semaphoreci/docs/working-with-docker-images_5bc979332c7d3a04dd5be0de.md

 ## Installing a newer Docker version

-The task of this section is to learn how to update Docker into a newer version.
+A recent version of Docker toolchain is [preinstalled by default](ubuntu-vm).

-The Virtual Machine that will be used in this section uses Linux Ubuntu.
-For other OS versions you will need to modify the presented commands.
+In case there's a newer version which hasn't yet been added to Semaphore, this is an example that you can use to set it up:

-The contents of the Semaphore 2.0 pipeline file will be as follows:
+    # .semaphore/semaphore.yml
     version: v1.0
     name: Update Docker
     agent:
       machine:
         type: e1-standard-2
         os_image: ubuntu1804

     blocks:
-      - name: Update docker-ce utility
+      - name: Update docker-ce
         task:
           jobs:
-          - name: Update docker utility
+          - name: Update docker
             commands:
               - checkout
               - docker --version